Lemoncode/svelte-workshop/02-reactivity-order/README.md

 In this example we are going to cover some reactivity basic topics.

-We will simulate a simple order system, and we will calculate total, subtotal and tax.
+We will simulate a simple order system, and we will calculate the total, subtotal and taxes from a given order.

 # Step By Step Guide

-- We will take as starting point: _00-scratch-typescript_, let's copy the content of that folder and execute
+- We will take as starting point: _00-scratch-typescript_, let's copy the content of that folder and execute it.

 ```bash
 npm install